MyThinkingSelf/Thoughts/stoicism/diary1.md

 ### soilent
 I started to listen the podcast painted torch.
 One guy talked about soilent, 20 sec later when I met my friend to eat, one of his colleagues makes fun of him for his new culinary habit : soilent.
 I do not weigh coincidence more than the reason authorizes me to do so, nevertheless, it's fun.
 He gave me a 3-dose portion to try it.

+### chained mental images, shut perfectionnist state
+I prepared a chain of seven mental images (more like dynamic situations) to rehearse stoicism.
+This was fun to produce.
+Will I have the mind to practice them.
+I like to build.
+I shall learn to like to use what I build.
+For this purpose, I reduced the scope of the project (I intially planed 100 images).
+My perfecionnist self started to complain about many things that could improve the project.
+I shut his mouth and force me to produce in a limited time something I could test today.
+I discarded some candidate images to keep it simple.
+This was a good move that I should work to be able to make again.